 We are a forward thinking, innovative academy trust that embraces and acknowledges education as a right and a privilege.
-We have high expectations and strive to ensure that all children reach their full potential.
-We aim to create an environment in which everyone feels happy and is actively involved in all areas of their learning.
+We have high expectations and strive to ensure that all children and staff reach their full potential.
+We aim to create an environment in which everyone feels safe, happy and valued, and is actively involved in all areas of their own learning and development.
 We value everyone as individuals and encourage them to respect each other, helping them to form and maintain positive and meaningful relationships.